Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Minor Telekinesis.** As a Sleight, you manipulate a small object (such as a paperweight) or mechanism (such as an unlocked door handle).
 You can utilize it, topple it over, or move it to a place within range (possibly to your or another creature's hand).
 The object moves too slowly to deal damage unless you drop it a distance of 1 or more squares or hexagons as an Action; make an attack against the creature or object.
 On a hit, both the manipulated object and the target take 1d4 Blunt damage per square or hexagon.
 You can keep the object at a height equal to your Willpower modifier.
 Alternatively, as an Action, if you're competent in the Precision skill, you can operate a small Precision weapon (such as a pistol or a dagger) to make 1 attack.
 The Competence die you roll is based on your Willpower Value.

+**Puff of Smoke.** You create a puff of smoke that fills a sphere centered on you with a radius equal to your Spell Range.
+The smoke disperses at the start of your next turn.
+Every creature (including you) that enters the area or starts its turn there must succeed an Awareness check or become Blinded until the smoke is gone or it exists the area.

+**Snatch.** As a Sleight, you translocate a small object within range that isn't being worn or carried by another creature to one of your free hands.
+You must be able to see the item or know where it is.

 **Stumble.** As a Sleight, you cause a creature you can see within range to stumble as it walks or runs, halving its movement Speed until the end of its next turn (rounded down).

 **Whisper.** As a Sleight, you whisper a short message that a creature you can see within range hears in its mind.
 You must be able to whisper the message in 10 seconds or less.

-**Puff of Smoke.** You create a puff of smoke that fills a sphere centered on you with a radius equal to your Spell Range.
-The smoke disperses at the start of your next turn.
-Every creature (including you) that enters the area or starts its turn there must succeed an Awareness check or become Blinded until the smoke is gone or it exists the area.

 ## Incantations
 The following is a list of Incantations.
 You can't cast the same Incantation two turns in a row.